fullmoonissue/tas-scaffolding/README.md

     Example (tas/any%/0-init.lua) :
     local input = require('tas/input')()
     input:select(2450)
-    input:cross(3200, 5)
+    local currentFrame = input:cross(3200, 5)
+    input:square(currentFrame + 6)

     return input:all()

-All wanted inputs will be written with methods which represents a "button" in the joypad.
+All wanted inputs will be written with methods which represents a "button" in the joypad (up, down, square, triangle, ...).

+OK, but !

-But, to get the list of files for a particular TAS, a scan of all required files have to be done.
+To get the list of files for a particular TAS, a scan of all required files have to be done.
 Two methods exist :

 * Using io.popen and execute `/bin/ls`